futuchain/futuchain.github.io/index.md

 ### Propose your projects and join the ecosystem!

-1 - Hold rICO (RICO) from a Private sale
+1 - Hold rICO (RICO) from a Private or public sale

-2 - Join Ultrafund
+2 - Join Ultrafund (Be active, ask members to make a proposal for you, they will be fair).

 3 - Make a proposal